A Word About Using

 OBTAINING GRANT INFORMATION

 Various grantors have application deadlines throughout the year.
 To be useful, application information must be current.
 Compiling such information is so costly, time-consuming, and labor-intensive that only one organization does it on a large scale.
-That organization sells books and CD-ROM's with the data.
-Prices range from $149 for a book covering a particular field to over $1,200 for a CD-ROM.
-A new book or CD-ROM must be purchased each year.
+That organization was formed in 1956 and grant offerors and grant seekers gradually gravitated to it as the clearinghouse of choice.
+The Foundation Center

 Remember -- checking around for grants is generally done by volunteers.
 As a practical matter, telephone calls to a business or philanthropic organization generally must be made when the time is between 10:00-11:45 a.m. or 1:15-4:00 p.m. at the recipient's location.
 Often, follow-up calls must be made over a period of a few days or weeks.